Merterk/Merterk/README.md

 - 👋 Hi, I’m @Merterk
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning Computer Science in Bilkent University as a freshman
+- 🌱 I’m currently learning Computer Science in Bilkent University as a junior
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Merterk/Merterk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.